-- 1.2a List the individual, entity, or entities providing the specific information identified above.
+1.2a List the individual, entity, or entities providing the specific information identified above.
 For example, is the information collected directly from the individual as part of an application for a benefit, or is it collected from other sources such as commercial data aggregators?

-The system collects Veteran Name, SSN, DOB, Gender from the VA legacy system (Vista) system.
+The system collects Veteran Name, SSN, DOB, Sex from the VA legacy system (Vista) system.
 The last 4 of SSN and instrument Id are required to authenticate a Veteran.

-The system also collects Veteran email and cell number for notification of remotes assessments. - 1.2b Describe why information from sources other than the individual is required?
+1.2b Describe why information from sources other than the individual is required?
 For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.